What is Abseiling?

 Table Mountain (South Africa)

 Cape Town's iconic Table Mountain is a popular place for repellers thanks to its stunning views and easy access from the city center.
 Visitors can take part in one of the longest commercial abseil adventures in the world, dropping some 365 feet from top to bottom.
-Along the way, they'll get all of the training, equipment, and support they need to safely touch down.
+Along the way, they'll get all of the training, equipment, and support they need to safely touch down, while getting a bit of an adrenaline fix along the way too.

 Waitomo (New Zealand)